 The Princeton University Python Community was founded as an initiative to simply talk about Python.
 We meet every two weeks, for tutorials, demos, and help sessions.
 Come along, we bring cookies.
 We were cofounded by Paul and Quentin in December 2013, and are hoping to expand in size and scope.

-We currently have over one hundred and fifty members from over twenty academic departments and centers around campus.
+We currently have over two hundred and fifty members from over twenty academic departments and centers around campus.
 We have a great mix of undergraduates, graduate students, postdoctoral researchers, faculty, and staff.